LLNL/axom/src/docs/sphinx/dev_guide/coding_guidelines.rst

 of the files it contains is clear.
 Directory names **should** follow the same style conventions.

-      RAJA directory names use all lower case letters and consist of a single word in most cases.
-A directory name with more than one word uses a 'hyphen' to separate words.
+      All directory names **should** use all lower case letters and consist of a single word in most cases.
+A directory name with more than one word **should** use a 'hyphen' to separate words.

 --------------